About us

 OUR STAFF

-Pennie Vance, Organizer
+Pennie Vance, Ag and Local Foods Organizer

 Pennie was raised on the family cattle ranch north of Ranchester where she lives today with her grandson, Wes.
 She returned to Powder River in January 2020 as the Ag & Local Foods Organizer, a position she held years ago before leaving in 2004 when she purchased The Book Shop in Sheridan.
 Prior to Powder River, she was a youth counselor at NSI, a program for at-risk youth, and then served as executive director for the NSI Montana program.
 Pennie also co-owned and operated a wilderness hunting and fishing outfitting business in the Bridger Teton Wilderness.
 She spent one summer in a wilderness camp, eight-hours on horseback from the nearest road , with her two teenage sons and two-year-old daughter.
 Pennie has a Bachelor of Science degree in Political Science from University of Wyoming where she also studied art and public administration.
 She says that working for Powder River on split estate legislation, COOL and other challenges still relevant today, was one of her most rewarding jobs years ago and that she’s very excited about having the chance to return to one of Wyoming’s finest organizations.

-Katherine Schrock - Office Manager/Member Relations Coordinator
+Office Manager/Member Relations Coordinator

-Katherine moved to Sheridan from the Twin Cities in Minnesota several years ago and joined Powder River in 2023.
-A graduate of the University of Minnesota, Minneapolis in Parks and Recreation Administration, she served in an administrative capacity for both municipal and private recreational entities.
+A graduate of the University of Minnesota, Minneapolis. in Parks and Recreation Administration, I served in an administrative capacity for both municipal and private recreational entities.
 The highlight of my career in Recreation was in the creation, ownership and operation of Minnesota’s first Swim School Organization alongside my husband Peter.
-Together we operated up to three locations teaching thousands of young ones to love swimming over a 28-year period of time.
+Together we operated three locations teaching thousands of young ones to love swimming over a 28 year period of time.
+We share with pride how Regan Smith, 2024 Olympic Silver Medalist, developed her early swimming skills at our Lakeville pool.
 Our Family Swim School was unique in its time with very small classes, warm water, amazing curriculum and a dedicated mature staff.
 Recreation continues to be an important part of my life with lap swimming, yoga, biking, hiking, camping, fishing and gathering with friends and family.
-My husband Peter and I raised our son and daughter in Lakeville, MN.
-Unlike their parents who moved west, they both moved east into Wisconsin.
-Carrie the oldest resides in Milwaukee, and Frank in Eau Claire.
-We all take turns visiting each other in our respective new home towns.

 OUR BOARD OF DIRECTORS